You may look at the betting and gambling industry and think there is a lot of healthy competition, with hundreds of brands now vying for our pennies.

 Largest Betting Companies

-Ladbrokes was started by two men who acted as a commission agents for horses (trained at Ladbroke Hill).
+Ladbrokes was started by two men who acted as commission agents for horses (trained at Ladbroke Hill).
 Following a move to London in the early 20th century the company became a bookmaker for rich clients.
 Falling on harder times following WWII the company was sold for just £100,000.
-The same legalisation of betting shops that drove Coral’s rise in 1961 however reversed the fortunes of Ladbrokes too, who were later floated on the stock exchange for £1M in 1966.
-With forays into the hotel (Hilton Group) and home convenience industry the Ladbrokes group grew to second largest UK bookmaker.
-Prior to their Coral merger Ladbrokes also acquired BETDAQ, the second largest betting exchange, although this has now been sold back to the original owner.
+However, the same legalisation of betting shops that drove Coral’s rise in 1961 reversed the fortunes of Ladbrokes too, who were later floated on the stock exchange for £1 million in 1966.
+With forays into the hotel (Hilton Group) and home convenience industry, the Ladbrokes group grew to be the second largest UK bookmaker.
+Prior to their Coral merger Ladbrokes also acquired BETDAQ in 2013, the second largest betting exchange, although this has now been sold back to the original owner.